Internal friction controls active ciliary oscillations near the instability threshold: Supplementary Materials

-All parameters, except the shear friction coefficient, have been experimentally measured for an axoneme or at least for microtubules in the existing literature as mentioned in Table I. There is some uncertainty in $ \Gamma_u $.
-Following are the values used for this coefficient for constructing active filament models in the literature, except for the last entry which is an experimental study.
+All parameters, except the shear friction coefficient, have been experimentally measured for an axoneme or at least for microtubules in the existing literature as mentioned in the main text.
+There is uncertainty in the value of $ \Gamma_u $.
+Following (table \ref{Table:SlidingFriction}) are the values used for this coefficient for constructing active filament models in the literature, except for the last entry which is an experimental study on shear elasticity.